stockeh/dijkstras-shortest-paths/README.md

 Unlike the registry, there are multiple messaging nodes in the system.
 A messaging node provides two closely related functions; it initiates and accepts both communications and messages within the system.  </br></br>Communications that nodes have with each other are based on TCP.
 Each messaging node is automatically configure to a ports over which it listens for communications.  </br></br>Once the initialization is complete, the node will send a registration request to the Registry.

 * **Package Structure**
-  * *cs455.overlay.dijkstra*: consists of a nodes routing cache, and classes to compute the shortest paths from the overlay.
+  * *cs455.overlay.dijkstra*: consists of routing cache, and classes to compute the shortest paths from the overlay.
   * *cs455.overlay.node*: fundamental classes for the Messaging Node, Registry, and Node classes.
-  * *cs455.overlay.transport*: underlaying TCP transportation structure for new connections, receiving, and sending threads.
+  * *cs455.overlay.transport*: underlaying TCP structure for new connections, receiving, and sending threads.
   * *cs455.overlay.util*: utility classes to assist the implementation across the network / application
   * *cs455.overlay.wireformats*: protocol defined for the various messages that are sent amongst the network.